 - Excessive socializing and personal telephone calls

-Not all employees intentionally commit time theft or take advantage of employers — often the issue is not being able to distinguish between professional and personal time, and an overlap occurs.
+Not all employees intentionally commit time theft or take advantage of employers — often the issue is not being able to distinguish between professional and personal time, and overlap occurs.

 However, alarmingly, 41 percent of employees who pad their shifts say they add between 11 and 20 minutes to the hours they actually work.
 According to the same study released by Software Advice, biometric clocks are the least used but most effective time tracking device when it comes to preventing employee time theft.

 They’re virtually uncrackable, unfoolable, and impervious to fraud.
 Unlike traditional punch clocks, employees do not enter a password, punch a card, or swipe a key fob to clock in.

 Biometric time clocks only recognize the enrolled, encrypted image that’s stored in the machine’s database for each individual employee.
 No matter what an employee does, unless they can mutate, they will not be able to make a punch that doesn’t register as their own.